nicgagliano/Data_mine_us_county/README.md

   - This PR should be created under a **new branch**, named after your UNI (i.e. do not push against the main branch).
   - You need to create a new file: `report.md`, `report.ipynb`, OR `report.Rmd` that contains all of the answers to the questions listed below.
   - You will need to make **at least one change** in the existing code either under the `python` or `R` folder.
 This can be about the logic, the efficiency, or the readability.
 This should be accompanied with a comment that explains your change.
 More changes are encouraged but remember that the public can see the changes you've recommended.
+  - On Gradescope, please just enter the link to your github pull request.

 ## Questions your report should answer: